AI Agents

 01

-An agent without a workflow is just another tool.
+An agent without a workflow creates ambiguity, not leverage.

-Many companies are interested in agents because they promise speed and autonomy.
-The risk is that autonomy without structure creates confusion: unclear responsibility, weak data boundaries, inconsistent outputs and decisions that are difficult to review.
+Many companies look at agents because they promise speed.
+The risk is that autonomy without structure creates unclear ownership, weak data boundaries, inconsistent outputs and actions that are hard to review.

-A useful agent should have a defined role.
+A useful agent needs a job description.
 It should know what it can do, what it can only suggest, when it must ask for approval and when it should escalate to a human.

 01